yoyogias/botframework-sdk/specs/botframework-activity/botframework-cards.md

 ### Transformations and display

 Displaying a card within a client user interface frequently requires the implementer to make specific decisions about how to order and constrain content to match the visual style of the enclosing design.
-Further, this specification anticipates that these limitations are largely unavoidable and aims to assist implementers in choosing a path that makes graceful degredation of functionality possible.
+Further, this specification anticipates that these limitations are largely unavoidable and aims to assist implementers in choosing a path that makes graceful degradation of functionality possible.

 This section provides guidance on which transformations best achieve the goal of preserving the intent of the card.